‘Denial’ is the first of the stages of grief and a step you may go through on your way to pet grief recovery.

 Of course we know that what has happened has happened, we are fully aware that our pet has passed away, but we are protected from the full force and shock of grief just for a while to allow us some time to adjust to our loss.

-It is only natural that if you have developed a routine around your pet, that when it is suddenly no longer there your brain also takes time to adjust to this.
+It is only natural that if you have developed a routine around your pet , that when they are suddenly no longer there your brain also takes time to adjust to this.

 Just as after a relationship break up you may lay two places at the table or make two cups of tea instead of one, so you may find yourself momentarily confused and carrying out activities you may have shared with your pet.